-Now, most people will tell you it is rarely interesting to plot the whole graph because it will be hardly interpretable.
-But in this case, we can validate a few hypothesis :
+Now, most people will tell you it's rarely interesting to plot the whole graph because it will be difficult to interpret.
+But in this case, we can validate a few hypothesis:

-The heros with bigger degrees are Captain America, Spider Man, and Iron Man.
-So these heros are found to be of high importance in the social graph, which is logical since they belong to the Marvel universe starts.
+The characters that scored the highest degrees are Captain America, Spider Man, and Iron Man.
+So these heroes are found to be of high importance in the social graph, which is logical since they have been part of the Marvel Universe since the start.

 - The pink one on the top left corresponds to Thor's universe, the green one on the bottom to the X-Men, the pale blue on the top right to Spider Man.

-- The Avengers are mostly in the center of the graph, the four big orange nodes corresponding to the Fantastic 4.
+- The Avengers are mostly in the center of the graph, the four big orange nodes corresponding to the Fantastic Four.

-- Smaller clusters can be detected in the graph periphery, but most of these characters are minor (and don't even have a Wikipedia page).
+- Smaller clusters can be detected in the graph periphery, but most of these characters are minor (some of them don't even have a Wikipedia page).

 We would like to understand the internal structure of the Marvel graph, but how can we prune the graph from all the unknown characters (such as Fah Lo Suee) who are polluting our graph?

 One way to do that would be to use edge weights.
 Previously, an edge was defined by the existence of one co-occurrence.
-However, Captain America and Spider Man appear together in so many comics; it would be smart of us to take this into account in our graph, and the solution is for us to use edge weights.
+However, Captain America and Spider Man appear together in so many comics that we have to take this into account in our graph, and the solution is to use edge weights.

 An edge weight is some extra information about the node that we add to our graph to change its shape.
 In our case, this extra information will be the number of co-occurrences between characters.
 For example, the edge weight of the link between Spider Man and Captain America is the same as the number of comics they both appear in together.

-If we prune the graph by keeping only edges (and corresponding nodes) having a weight higher than a specific threshold (K for example), we will drastically simplify the graph: all nodes with less than K appearances in the dataset and all edges with weight less than K will disappear.
+If we prune the graph by keeping only edges (and corresponding nodes) which have a weight that's higher than a specific threshold (K for example), we will drastically simplify the graph: all nodes with less than K appearances in the dataset and all edges with weight less than K will disappear.

 So the more we increase K, the simpler the graph will be and we will get closer to the Marvel Graph skeleton.